spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 The second command will output the hub's ingress, indicated by "EXTERNAL-IP".

 ##  Set up DNS with Route-53

+**WARNING: This is a danger zone.
+Mistakes here can take down live servers at the institute.

 Now we need to make an entry in AWS **Route53**.
 To start, navigate to https://st.awsapps.com/start in your browser.
 Use your AD credentials to login.
 You will be prompted for a DUO code.
 Either enter "push" or a code.